 During 2020, the Minister of Energy instructed that the coal-based production units of the IEC gradually transition to manufacturing electricity using natural gas, commencing in 2022 and through 2025.
 On the basis of this decision, in 2019 the IEC sold its production units in Alon Tavor, in 2020 its production units in Ramat Hovav, and in 2022 its production units in Hagit Mizrach (effective June 2022).
 In addition, the IEC published a procedure (PQ) for the sale of its production units in Eshkol in order to sell them to private parties in 2023 and announced the buyer in November 2023.
-The sale process was completed in June 2024, reducing the IEC's market share in the electricity production and operation (for a 25 year period) of a new power plant to be fueled by natural gas with installed capacity of 630-900 MW in Sorek (in central Israel) and in December 2024 the winner in the tender process, a group that includes one of the indirect shareholders of Dorad that offered an availability tariff of NIS 0.0318 per KWh, was announced.
+The sale process was completed in June 2024, reducing the IEC's market share in the electricity production segment in Israel to below 50%.
+In November 2023, the IEC published a tender for the BOT construction and operation (for a 25 year period) of a new power plant to be fueled by natural gas with installed capacity of 630-900 MW in Sorek (in central Israel) and in December 2024 the winner in the tender process, a group that includes one of the indirect shareholders of Dorad that offered an availability tariff of NIS 0.0318 per KWh, was announced.
 This power plant is expected to commence operations in 2029 and will be operated by the winters of the bid for 25 years and thereafter transferred to the ownership of the state.